slamice/wri/hipsters/chapter03.md

 I met her with him on the subway.
 We were on our way to a house party and her and Andrew's car were on the other track.
 She finally showed up with him.
 I looked in as our cars passed each other, into a floating room of people.
 It felt evasive and vouyourish.
 The cars sped on until much later.
 I only remember her tiny mouth laughing in between sentences of pursed lips.
 I even saw her teeth that night.

 The party was a ton of leaning.
 Against furniture, walls...
 That's it.
 The conversations were hefty doses of unreality.
-We philosophised about who worked where in the city.
+We philosophized about who worked where in the city, really, and what that entailed.

+"Non profit Radio station Manager"

 "An animal shelter"